5 Tech Acronyms You Should Know Right Now

 2017 has been a good year for cybercriminals and a tough one for the rest of us.

-The Equifax breach shows that businesses of any size and in every industry are prime targets for a Laptop with lock icon on screenhack, and while the scale and notoriety of this breach ranks it among the worst cyber security events of the year (or of all time), there have been many others.
+The Equifax breach shows that businesses of any size and in every industry are prime targets for a hack, and while the scale and notoriety of this breach ranks it among the worst cyber security events of the year (or of all time), there have been many others.

 During the first half of 2017, data breach activity saw a steep increase with the number of reported breaches jumping 29% to 791, according to a report from the Identity Theft Resource Center.
 The report shows that at the current rate of growth this number has the potential to reach up to 1,500 breaches, a 37% jump over 2016 when data breaches reached an all-time record high of 1,093.
 The increase in attacks shows an evolved level of sophistication among cybercriminals and a high-level of unpreparedness amongst businesses regardless of size or industry.